-When deciding what to sell on Etsy, take the lead from Etsy themselves.
+When deciding the most profitable products to sell online, take the lead from Etsy themselves.
 Etsy says;

 “Etsy is the global marketplace for unique and creative goods.
 It’s home to a universe of special, extraordinary items, from unique handcrafted pieces to vintage treasures.”

 Etsy’s main product categories are: